CypherO2/Elysium_DiscordBot/README.md

 ------
 ### Python Setup

+> [!CAUTION]
+> Never share your discord bot token, it can be used to control your bot!!!

 - Ensure you have Python `v3.11` or greater installed and ensure that the following are installed:
   - discord.py
   - requests